 How soon can I move in?

-Move-ins must occur between 7 – 30 days of application approval, unless a relevant Homeowners Association mandates a different timeframe or the scheduling of a mandatory Section 8 inspection causes a delay.
+Move-ins must occur between 7 – 21 days of reserving property, unless a relevant Homeowners Association mandates a different timeframe or the scheduling of a mandatory Section 8 inspection causes a delay.
 Move-ins earlier than 7 days require management approval.
-For example, if your application is approved on January 1st, the earliest you can move in is January 8th and the latest you can move in is January 31st.
+For example, if you reserve the property on January 1st, the earliest you can move in is January 8th and the latest you can move in is January 22nd.
 You are responsible for all rent payments starting from your selected move-in date.
-If you choose to move in after the 30-day period, you are responsible for paying rent starting at 30 days from application approval.
+If you choose to move in after the 21-day period, you are responsible for paying rent starting at 21 days from property reservation.

 How much rent is owed at move-in?